 When should I book private accommodation?

-If you have any concerns about your options and would just like to talk through your situation please do not hesitate to contact the Money & Housing Advice team.
+If you would like to talk through your housing situation, please contact the Money & Housing Advice Service.

 Who should I live with?